-Escapism and grounding seem on first appearance to be goals that oppose one another, but to me, being a head-ish person who lives with my head up in the clouds, balancing on the top rung of the very tallest ladder, my emotional grounding comes via escape.
+Escapism and grounding seem, on first appearance, to be goals that oppose one another, but to me, being a head-ish person who lives with my head up in the clouds and balancing on the top rung of the very tallest ladder, my emotional grounding comes via escape.

 I’m an escapologist and a distractor.
 I’m someone who pursues goals in life like my life depends on it, and that’s because it does.
 Forward motion is my kind of motion.
 Back slides are to be avoided, or if they happen, I try and keep them brief, then I set the wheels in motion for the next BIG thing.
 I MUST keep moving forward.